We’re preparing to get the direct debit in full service back up and running.

 July 2024 – we paused direct debit in full, while we fixed billing system issues.

-November 2025 – we’re preparing for system update.
+November 2025 – we’re preparing for a system update.

-From December 2025 – all existing direct debit in full agreements will end.
+18 December 2025 – all existing direct debit in full agreements end.

-Early 2026 – service restarts and we’ll let you know when you can re-register.
+Early 2026 – service expected to restart.
+We’ll be in touch to let you know when you can re-register.

 Eligible customers whose direct debit in full arrangements have been disrupted since the launch of the billing system will receive an $80 credit.
 Credits will be automatically applied to eligible accounts.